restaumatic/bambik/README.md

 Polymorphic profunctor/invariant transformers work as monomorphic/polymorhphic optics.
 What else profunctors/invariant transformers can do?

-Profunctor/invariant polymorphic transformers (watch the word order!) are when we fix an instance of profunctor/invariant and the transformer itself is polymorphic.
+Profunctor/invariant polymorphic transformers (watch the word order) are when we fix an instance of profunctor/invariant and the transformer itself is polymorphic.

 ```
 myInvariantPolymorphicTransformer :: forall a .
 MyInvariant a -> MyInvariant a